VadeSerg/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/cnmetzi/README.md

 # cnmetzi - Financial Inclusion Analysis
+This is all I had time to finish before the deadline but remains unfinished as detailed below

 ## Overview
 Goal: Explore how smallholder farmers discuss financial topics such as market prices, credit access, savings, and other non-farming livelihood concerns to better understand their economic realities and opportunities for inclusion.